simon01239/ada/index.md

 #### Comparison per topic
 We will now investigate in detail the correlations between the sentiment of the politicians of the selected parties for some topics.
 For each of these, we present the overall count of number of quotes per political party and within each political party how many are neutral, positive and negative.
-We will use **Vader** for Sentiment Analysis, because it showed a more non neutral distinction.

 Additionally, we also show how the sentiment evolves in time in these countries and put them side by side to look for any correlations.